-This difficult path enables first-hand tourists to experience Cinder Cone Volcano's wonder.
+This difficult path enables tourists to experience Cinder Cone Volcano's wonder.
 A leaflet is accessible at the park visitor centers and trailhead for the Cinder Cone Nature Trail.
 Numbered trail posts correspond to stops in this flyer explaining different trail characteristics.

 At first, the sandy path rises softly, bordered on the right by woods and on the left by the lava flow of Cinder Cone known as the Fantastic Lava Beds.
 As Cinder Cone comes into sight, the path steepens.
 The path reaches a fork at Cinder Cone's base at 1.2 miles.
-Look here for the first opinions of the colourful Painted Dunes to your left (south).
+Look here for the first opinions of the colorful Painted Dunes to your left (south).
 Be sure to take a break in the adjacent Jeffrey Pines ' shade before following the left (south) path and start the heart-pumping climb to the top of the cone.
 As the path circles gently around to the cone's southern side, Lassen Peak comes into perspective.
 The path then continues to the edge where views in all directions are rewarded to climbers.
 Prospect Peak, Lassen Peak, Snag Lake, Painted Dunes and the Fantastic Lava Beds are all obviously noticeable.
 A distinct path runs down Cinder Cone's crater.

 A part of the Nobels Emigrant Trail follows the Cinder Cone path.
 This path was the second path that emigrants used to travel through what is now the Lassen Volcanic National Park after the path of Peter Lassen.

 The parking area of Butte Lake is situated off the Butte Lake road in the park's north-eastern corner.
 The region of Butte Lake is accessed from highway 44, about 24 miles east of Lake Manzanita.
 The trailhead of the Cinder Cone is situated on the southwest side of the Butte Lake boat ramp.